First Regenerative sOlid-STate Barocaloric refrIgeraTor

 Furthermore, mechanocaloric materials use non-critical, cheap, abundant, and non-toxic elements.
 Recent papers evidenced colossal barocaloric effects around the Spin CrossOver (SCO) temperatures for some molecular complexes.

-Project Objective
+Project Objectives

 The FROSTBIT project overall objective is to develop the first operative refrigerator based on a radically new solid-state technology by using barocaloric materials in a regenerative cooling device.
+The project aims to achieve the following specific objectives:

-2. Shape SCO materials in order to obtain densified objects with centimetric sizes, study extensively their thermal, mechanical, and barocaloric behaviour, and explore the optimization of those properties through the preparation of composite ceramics.
+2. Shape SCO materials in order to obtain densified objects with centimetric sizes, study extensively their thermal, mechanical, and barocaloric behavior, and explore the optimization of those properties through the preparation of composite ceramics.

-3. Model, design, and build the constituting elements of a barocaloric refrigerator: barocaloric regenerator, thermal and pressure fluid circuits.
+3. Model, design, and build the constituting elements of a barocaloric refrigerator: barocaloric regenerator, thermal, and pressure fluid circuits.

 While the technology could potentially address a wide range of temperatures, as an initial step we propose to specifically design and build a refrigerator yielding 100 W of cooling power at room temperatures and providing a temperature span of at least 20 K with a target COP between 4 and 6 (corresponding to 30% of Carnot efficiency).